 Those who say that “an orthopedic mattress is a hard mattress” and “it is good to sleep on a hard surface” is very mistaken.
+Here is how to choose the right mattress for you.

 Let’s try to figure out what the orthopedic effect is, which determines the main effect of the mattress on your body.